wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 4. Simple packing slip PDF

 == Changelog ==

+= 1.4.4 =
+* Feature: Editable invoice date per order/invoice.
+* Feature: HTML is now allowed in footer and other settings fields.
+* Translations: Updated German (Thanks Nadine!)
+* Fix: template paths are now saved relative to the site base path (ABSPATH) to prevent errors when moving to another server
+* Tweak: Changed bulk action hook for better theme compatibility
+* Tweak: Newlines in custom checkout fields

 = 1.4.3 =
 * Feature: Added function to call custom fields more easily (see FAQ)